Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Parameters:*
 - *tgt* - The target player bodysnatcher.
 If a value is not provided, the context player will be used instead (e.g. `ply:ShouldRevealBodysnatcher()` is the same as `ply:ShouldRevealBodysnatcher(ply)`)

+**plymeta:ShouldShowSpectatorHUD()** - Whether this player should currently be shown a spectator HUD.
+Used for things like the Phantom and Parasite spectator HUDs.\
+*Realm:* Client and Server\
+*Added in:* 1.3.1

 **plymeta:SoberDrunk(team)** - Runs the logic for when a drunk sobers up and remembers their role.\
 *Realm:* Server\
 *Added in:* 1.1.9\